 We enjoy what is undoubtedly the highlight of our stay in the Bernese Oberland, with our excursion to the summit of the Jungfrau.
 We begin on the Bernese Oberland Railway trundling through the foothills of the Alps from Interlaken to Lauterbrunnen, through snowy pastures and past pretty villages.
 In Lauterbrunnen, we change trains to continue our ascent through ever changing scenery, to reach Kleine Scheidegg, where we join the Jungfrau Railway itself.
 Rising higher still, from Kleine Scheidegg the distinctive string of red and yellow carriages disappear into the tunnel through the Eiger mountain, making stops at the observation windows hewn out of solid Alpine rock, before emerging at Jungfraujoch, the 'Top of Europe', located at 3545m above sea level.
 With free time at the summit station, you will have plenty of time to explore the Ice Palace and its many ice sculptures, the Sphinx Terrace with superb views onto the Aletsch Glacier, at 22 km the longest ice stream in the Alps, and the walking plateau, eternally covered in snow.
 After time to explore and to enjoy lunch, we descend via the charming mountain resort of Grindelwald.

 Your day is free, giving you the opportunity to use your GRJ Swiss Travel Card for 50% fares to explore further afield.
-We return to Interlaken in time for our special Christmas Eve dinner.

 On Day 7 we travel to Basel before continuing to Paris, where we connect with the Eurostar to London.